Bobasy102/tools-Agnieszka-Siegel/index.md

 •	Created to manage the teamwork.
 When you use Jira you automatically become more organised

 •	You see the progress and what needs to be done.
 It’s a bit like watching a hourglass and seeing how much time you have left.

 •	An easy connection with Confluence.

-* free lessons for beginners you can get at "Atlassian University".
-Tou can watch it or download and read it.
+• free lessons for beginners you can get at "Atlassian University".
+You can watch it or download and read it.

 ![Jira for](https://www.uctoday.com/wp-content/uploads/2018/11/jira-review.jpg)